Understand Task Mining and Process Mining

 Process Mining vs. Task Mining

-There is a lot of confusion when it comes to process mining and task mining as most of the process mining vendors provide task mining capabilities as well, and they have been using these words interchangeably.
+There is a lot of confusion when it comes to process mining software and task mining software as most of the process mining vendors provide task mining capabilities as well, and they have been using these words interchangeably.
 Also, when it comes to outcome, both these mining technologies complement each other and helps organizations to be optimized and perform better.

 Enterprise architecture and technology innovation leaders need to distinguish between process and task mining (different but complementary disciplines) to improve the success of mining initiatives.